Quinnternet/hello-world/README.md

 Hi there, I'm Quinn!
 I'm thirty, nonbinary, and bad at talking about myself.
 Um.

 Super good text right here, I tell you what.
 Boy howdy.
 Yessir, some real good stuff.
 Real good.
-Six commits in and I'm running out of things to say here.
+~~Six~~Eight commits in and I'm running out of things to say here.
+I'm doing my best, Phill.
+I promise I am.